 1. Restart Your Phone First

 It sounds too simple, but a full restart can flush temporary files that accumulate during continuous use.
-It will not free up space, somewhere around 500 MB to 1 GB.
+It could free up space, somewhere around 500 MB to 1 GB.

 2. Clear Safari’s Browsing History